ADanilychevJr/FinalProj133/README.md

 **Economic Indicator Data** We pulled our economic indicator data from the [World Bank](http://databank.worldbank.org/data/home.aspx) using the WDI library.
 This includes data on GDP, Population, Population Growth, and Tax Revenue.
 You can learn more [here](https://github.com/vincentarelbundock/WDI)

-**Syrian Refugee Data** We pulled our data regarding Syrian Refugee admittance from [UNHCR](http://data.unhcr.org/syrianrefugees/asylum.php).
-We converted the data from pdf to csv and hosted it.

 ###Extra Libraries Used